Tuesday, May 22, 2007

 Total Recall

-Total Recall; science-fiction / action, USA, 1990; D: Paul Verhoeven, S: Arnold Schwarzenegger, Rachel Ticotin, Ronny Cox, Michael Ironside, Sharon Stone
+Total Recall; science-fiction action, USA, 1990; D: Paul Verhoeven, S: Arnold Schwarzenegger, Rachel Ticotin, Ronny Cox, Michael Ironside, Sharon Stone, Marshall Bell, Michael Champion, Dean Norris, Lycia Naff

-"Total Recall" starts brilliantly: it shows an extravagant, utopian world of the future full of interesting details and high-tech ideas (the "TV-windows" that can show pictures of nature by a click of a button, a woman changes her fingernail color from green to blue just by touching them...).
-The main tangle, based on a short story by the brilliant Philip K. Dick, unravels rather quickly: the main hero Quaid cannot afford a journey to Mars, so he decides to implant a false memory of his journey to that planet as a secret agent, but the thing goes wrong and he soon doesn't know if he really is a secret agent or not.
+"Total Recall" starts brilliantly: it shows an extravagant, utopian world of the future full of interesting details and high-tech ideas (the "TV-windows" that can show pictures of nature by a click of a button; a woman changes her fingernail color from green to blue just by touching them; robot taxi...).
+The main tangle, based on a short story by the brilliant Philip K. Dick, unravels rather quickly: the main hero Quaid cannot afford a journey to Mars, so he decides to implant a false memory of his journey to that planet as a secret agent, but the thing goes wrong and he soon doesn't know if he really is a secret agent or if it just a virtual 3D simulation of his memory implant.
 There are a few thought provoking issues raised in that plot, especially the one about how one's whole memory can be replaced with another one, leaving someone wondering what is real and what not.
-"Eternal Sunshine of the Spotless Mind" had a similar concept, except that there someones memory was erased, while here it was changed.
-Unfortunately, when the main hero comes to Mars, the film looses its philosophical and intelligent charge and quickly degenerates into an average, vile action flick.
-It still has a few interesting ideas here and there, but the story too often falls into trash (the mutants, like the woman with three breasts, are simply at time too bizarre and disgusting), dumbing violence and Verhoeven's uninspired, excessive exploitation of gore and campy style, where not even the trick if the whole story is just Quaid's imagination or not cannot save the thing.
+"Eternal Sunshine of the Spotless Mind" had a similar concept, except that there someone's memory was erased, while here it was added.
+Unfortunately, when the main hero comes to Mars, some 43 minutes into the film, the story collapses and loses its philosophical-intelligent charge and quickly degenerates into an average, vile action flick.
+It still has a few interesting ideas here and there, and the visual effects are fascinating (especially the exteriors of buildings or a train on Mars), but the story too often falls into trash (the mutants, like the woman with three breasts or a "conjoined twin" mutant on the stomach of a man, are simply at time too bizarre and disgusting), whereas dumb violence and Verhoeven's uninspired, excessive exploitation of gore and campy style debase it, where not even the trick if the whole story is just Quaid's imagination or not cannot save the thing.
 "Total Recall" is a good film, but it still stinks.

 Grade:++